larrybotha/coursera-algorithms/week-1/README.md

 ### Quadratic algorithms do not scale

-A rough standard for understanding.
-We have some computer with the following
+ We have some computer with the following properties:
-properties:

 - can perform 10^9 operations per second
 - can hold 10^9 entries in main memory